OpenZeppelin/merkle-tree/README.md

 1. Store the tree root in your contract.
 2. Compute the [leaf hash](#treeleafhash) for the provided `addr` and `amount` ABI encoded values.
 3. Verify it using [`MerkleProof`]'s `verify` function.
+4. Use the verification to make further operations on the contract.
+(Consider you may want to add a mechanism to reuse the proof for a particular leaf).

 ## Standard Merkle Trees